 Closing costs can be one of the most negotiated items between buyers and sellers and add up to as much as 5% of the mortgage amount.
 Having a firm grasp of how much to expect in closing costs can help guide the counter offer process.

-Going In With a Strong Offer
+Go In With a Strong Offer

 A “strong” offer is backed by data that defines what’s happening in the market, and research (with the help of an agent) around what’s considered “fair market value.”
+Being preapproved for a home loan will make you an attractive candidate from the seller’s point of view.

 Coming in at 15% or more under the fair market value is generally considered a “lowball” offer and can start buyers off on the wrong foot.
 In some cases, sellers might skip right over anything that isn’t considered a strong offer.

-Knowing What Can Be Negotiated
+Know What Can Be Negotiated

 One of the first steps in making a real estate counter offer is knowing what can be negotiated: